aparna-ks/concat/README.md

-# Common csv operations I have
+# Common csv operations using Python

 # Concatenate
 In one of my projects, the input files were generated every few minutes and end of the day these files were concatentaed to be analyzed.
 Initially I used Pandas but using Python was faster.
 Each file has header row which is in the concatenated file.